AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 These:

 * cannot be overwritten with an OSGi configuration
-* can be overwritten by a request that defines HTTP header settings using curl; it should include suitable settings for `cache-control` and/or `surrogate-control`
+* can be overwritten by a request that defines HTTP header settings using cURL; it should include suitable settings for `cache-control` and/or `surrogate-control`; for examples, see [Managing Cache at the Persisted Query Level](#cache-persisted-query-level)

 <!-- CQDOC-20186 -->
 <!-- following entry is only when the GraphiQL IDE is ready; add cross-reference too -->